-PSYC475 1-2 units Counseling Practicum (F/S)

-The student will work in a therapeutic setting in which the focus of work is assisting individuals/couples/families in personal distress.
+PSYC475 1-2 units COUNSELING PRACTICUM (F/S) The student will work in a therapeutic setting in which the focus of work is assisting individuals/couples/families in personal distress.
 Supervision on site as well as group supervision on campus will be a part of practicum.
 (Prerequisites: PSYC141, PSYC110, PSYC364, PSYC323, PSYC441, and COMM282)

-PSYC482 2 units PSYCHOLOGY SEMINAR (F)
+PSYC482 Psychology Seminar (F) Capstone Course

 The senior capstone experience for Counseling Psychology majors, this course seeks to launch graduating seniors into work and/or graduate preparation in the mental health professions.
-It includes opportunity to integrate previous course work, to evaluate personal strengths and growth areas, to design plans to develop psychological and spiritual strength for the work, and to explore unique ways to integrate faith in work within the caring professions.
+It includes an opportunity to integrate previous course work, to evaluate personal strengths and growth areas, to design plans to develop psychological and spiritual strength for the work, and to explore unique ways to integrate faith in work within the caring professions.
 (Prerequisites: PSYC141, PSYC110, PSYC364, PSYC323, PSYC441.
 PSYC475 may be taken concurrently)

-PSYC485 3 units RESEARCH METHODS AND STATISTICS(S)
+PSYC485 3 units Research Methods and Statistics(S)